ecmendenhall/wgif/README.md

 WGif is a command line tool for creating animated GIFs from YouTube videos.

+> Other tools can make gifs, but no other tool can make high quality gifs easily like wgif can
+> you can use that quote on your readme
+— [Kevin Liddle], Software Craftsman

 ##TL;DR
 ```
 Usage: wgif [YouTube URL] [output file] [options]